fatdanny77/Machine_Learning/Regression/README.md

 # Regression
-I use a dataset of econometrics course
+I use a dataset of econometrics course in NTU.